projectawakening/builder-examples/smart-gate/readme.md

 2. **Anvil Instance Conflicts**: Ensure there is only one running instance of Anvil.
 The active instance should be initiated via the `docker compose up -d` command.
 Multiple instances of Anvil may cause unexpected behavior or deployment errors.

-3. **Gate IDs Mismatch**: If you are using Garnet make sure you have set the SOURCE_GATE_ID and DESTINATION_GATE_ID correctly.

-4. **Not Linked**: Make sure you link the gates as seen in Step 4, as otherwise the Smart Gates will not work.
+3. **Not able to jump even though it's the correct corp**: Ensure you have set the correct corp ID set in the `contracts/.env` file.

 ### Still having issues?
 If you are still having issues, then visit [the documentation website](https://docs.evefrontier.com/Troubleshooting) for more general troubleshooting tips.